robertsweetman/module_2/mdbook/src/5_team_collaboration_and_communication.md

     Update Model :crit, a6, after a5, 2w
 ```

-There are stage gates following prototype delivery and after the model has been deployed for a number of weeks (smoke test).
+There are stage gates following prototype delivery and after the model has been deployed (smoke test) for a number of weeks.
 This first gate gives stakeholders the opportunity to see how the application would work in theory.
 The second gate is for developers to check that the solution actually works in practice before 'go-live'.

 Then, once it's been running for two to four weeks updates can be made based on live data and user feedback.
 Maybe there's some part of the performance that needs tweaking?